 If you believe that you may have a wrongful death case, please contact us immediately.
 You should insist on an autopsy if there is any dispute as to the cause of death, especially in medical malpractice cases.
 If the hospital refuses, you have the right to order a private autopsy.

-Both Andy Rossetti and Lou DeVoto have handled many wrongful death cases in New Jersey and Pennsylvania.
+Both Andy Rossetti and Lou DeVoto have successfully handled many wrongful death cases in New Jersey and Pennsylvania.
 Please call us for a free consultation to discuss your case.
-In the meantime, if you would like to learn more about New Jersey’s Wrongful Death Act please go to our question and answer section or read Andy Rossetti’s article on wrongful death in New Jersey.
+In the meantime, if you would like to learn more about your rights and New Jersey’s Wrongful Death Act and Survival Act please go to our question and answer section or read Andy Rossetti’s article on wrongful death in New Jersey.

 RECENT VERDICTS and SETTLEMENTS in WRONGFUL DEATH CASES